Call Us 01782 753 960

 Click here for more information regarding the Colour Duplex Ultrasound Scan and Consultation.

 Varicose veins are diagnosed by their appearance, and so most patients simply self-diagnose them without needing to see their GP.
 It is strongly recommended, however, that if you undergo any diagnostic scans or treatment, your GP is informed.

 If you seek advice from your GP they are likely to refer you on to see a doctor specialising in varicose veins if your veins are causing you significant distress; regardless of whether they are symptomatic or purely cosmetic.

-Due to the lack on NHS funding, it is unlikely they will be able to refer to you a doctor on the NHS and they will most likely refer you to a private clinic.
+Due to the lack of NHS funding, it is unlikely that your GP will be able to refer you to a doctor on the NHS, and they will most likely refer you to a private clinic.

 Many patients come to us as they remember their grandma suffering over many years with painful ulcers and having to have her legs bandaged all the time.
 They don’t want to suffer as she did and want to nip the problem in the bud.
 Very sensible!

 There are 3 main reasons not to ignore varicose veins and to get the underlying problem which is causing the increased pressure treated:

 Although treatment is the only way to fix the problem and prevent the veins from getting worse, the following may help ease symptoms: